At 10 hrs/week

 In this lesson, you’ll learn the foundations of neural network design and training in PyTorch.

-In this lesson, you will learn to implement unsupervised learning methods for different kinds of problem domains.
+In this lesson, you’ll learn to implement unsupervised learning methods for different kinds of problem domains.

 Cezanne is a machine learning educator with a Masters in Electrical Engineering from Stanford University.
 As a former researcher in genomics and biomedical imaging, she’s applied machine learning to medical diagnostic applications.